usmanity/stream/week2/notes.md

 1. I'm going set up remarkable to demo concepts
 2. hopefully the stream was comprehensive enough.
 3. recorded video was not high quality, was probably around 720p.

+is there a delay?
+60 fps
+with a quick response fully